danieljcoh/the-pythonic-way/README.md

 - Tuple

 It'll create a new tuple, list, or string as the sliced version.
+It creates a new object that contains the result of the slice.

 slice = [start : stop : step]
 ```